silexphp/Silex/doc/services.rst

 Defining services is no different than defining parameters.
 You just set an array key on the container to be a closure.
-The difference is, when you retrieve the service, the closure is executed.
+However, when you retrieve the service, the closure is executed.
 This allows for lazy service creation.

 ::